Legal Help for Common Eye Injuries After a Car Accident

 It’s estimated that 300,000 Americans suffer from eye injuries brought on by car accidents on a yearly basis.
 The eye is a sensitive organ which, if injured, can lead to temporary or permanent vision loss.
-Car accidents in Northwest Indiana can lead to different types of eye injuries, all of which should be treated as medical emergencies necessitating a visit to the ER.
+Car accidents can lead to different types of eye injuries, all of which should be treated as medical emergencies necessitating a visit to the ER.

 Here’s an overview of some of the most common eye injuries after a car accident: